-At high level, three things characterize program behavior-input, output, and the computation used to achieve the input-output mapping.
+At high level, three things characterize program behavior input, output, and the computation used to achieve the inputoutput mapping.
 Hence, we aim to find inputs that will cause these two programs to behave differently, either with different output states or with different computation paths.
 Whenever we find such an input, we can assert that the plaintiff program and the suspicious program are either functionally or computationally different and is thus not software plagiarism via automated code obfuscation.

-Given an input, the comparison between output states is relatively straightforward: since the plaintiff has the pre-knowledge of his own software, he can specify which output variables and states are semantics-relevant and how to measure the similarity between output states (e.g., the mathematic computation programs require the exactly same result, while the error messages from Web servers can tolerate some literal differences).
+Given an input, the comparison between output states is relatively straightforward: since the plaintiff has the preknowledge of his own software, he can specify which output variables and states are semantics-relevant and how to measure the similarity between output states (e.g., the mathematic computation programs require the exactly same result, while the error messages from Web servers can tolerate some literal differences).

 The challenge is how to compare the semantics of computation paths.
 Computation path, also known as execution path, is a sequence of all instructions executed during one round execution.
 The semantics of an execution path can be captured by symbolic execution.
 To be more specific, symbolic expressions of output variables in terms of input variables along with a path constraint represent the semantics of an execution path.
 The following is an example. n is the input variable and a is the output variable.
 There are two execution paths.
-The semantics of path 1 is the path constraint "n>0 is true" along with the output expression a=n-1.
-In path 2, the semantics is the path constraint "n>0 is false" and the output expression a=2n+2.
+The semantics of path 1 is the path constraint "n > 0is true" along with the output expression a = n - 1.
+In path 2, the semantics is the path constraint "n > 0 is false" and the output expression a = 2n + 2.

-The code Path 1 Path 2

-n = read() if $n > 0$ then input: $n > 0$ True input: $n \le 0$ False

-a = n - 1 else a = n - 1

-a = n + 1 $a = a 2$ a = n + 1 $a = (n+1) 2$

-end if print a output: $a = n - 1$ output: $a = 2n + 2$
+The code Path 1 Path 2 n = read() if $n > 0$ then a = n - 1 input: $n > 0$ True a = n - 1 input: $n \le 0$ False a = n - 1 else a = n + 1 a = a 2 u = n - 1 a = n + 1 $a = (n + 1) 2$ end if print a output: $a = n - 1$ output: $a = 2n + 2$

-Instead of directly comparing two execution paths, we propose a novel approach based on the concept of pathdeviation [35].
+Instead of directly comparing two execution paths, we propose a novel approach based on the concept of pathdeviation [49].
 It is motivated by the fact that if one program is an automatic semantics equivalent transformation of another program, these two programs would have one-to-one (1:1) path correspondence, as defined in Definition 1.
 That is, given the same input, the execution of each program follows a certain path, respectively, and when given a different input, the programs should either both follow their original path or both execute new paths.
-Note that there is one exception: when an execution path of one program is split into two semantically equivalent paths for the obfuscation purpose, there would be no one-to-one path correspondence, but it is still a software plagiarism case.
-We will therefore also handle this semantically equivalent path splitting problem in our detection system.
+Note that there is one exception: when an execution path of one program is split into two semantically equivalent paths for the obfuscation purpose,